 BEFORE OBTAINING A MARRIAGE LICENSE IN OUR COUNTY, PLEASE CALL (920) 294-4005 FOR FURTHER INFORMATION.
 WE ARE AVAILABLE FOR INFORMATION FROM 8:00 A.M.
 UNTIL 4:30 P.M.
 MONDAY THROUGH FRIDAY.

 MARRIAGE LICENSES MAY BE OBTAINED BETWEEN THE HOURS OF 8:00 A.M.
 AND 4:00 P.M., MONDAY THROUGH FRIDAY.
 PLEASE ALLOW 20 TO 30 MINUTES WHEN APPLYING FOR YOUR LICENSE.

-NOTE: It is the couple’s responsibility to check with the Register of Deeds Office in the County in which you were married to make sure that the officiant filed your Marriage Certificate.
+NOTE: It is the couple’s responsibility to check with the Register of Deeds Office to make sure that the officiant filed your Marriage Certificate.
 The certificate is to be filed within three days of the ceremony.
 If the certificate is not filed, please contact the officiant immediately.